 So you are at the beach on vacation with your family, and everyone is sipping Mexican style beers after a day of fun in the sun.
 You only get 10 vacation days from work a year, so you definitely do not want to miss out, but you also have a run scheduled the next morning.
 Corona Light is a great option if you want to feel festive and cultural but without the heaviness of the regular Corona.
-It’s a great, light option at 99 calories and 5 grams of carbs.
+It’s one of the best beers for runners, light option at 99 calories and 5 grams of carbs.

 3. Amstel Light

 Amstel Light wins awards year after year for being the least “light-tasting” beer of the light beers.
-We’re pretty sure that is because it is brewed in the Netherlands, (Amsterdam; hence, the name) and there really isn’t bad beer to be had in that part of the world! liBut its nutritional profile is great, with just 5 carbs and 95 calories.
-It is the best option if you don’t want to FEEL like you are drinking light beer, but still want to crush your tempo workout.
+We’re pretty sure that is because it is brewed in the Netherlands, (Amsterdam; hence, the name) and there really isn’t a bad beer to be had in that part of the world! but its nutritional profile is great, with just 5 carbs and 95 calories.
+From our list of the best beers for runners this is the best option if you don’t want to FEEL like you are drinking light beer, but still, want to crush your tempo workout.

 4. Bud Light

 Bud Light is one of the best beers for runners, classic beer that you can’t really go wrong with it.
 You can find Bud Light basically anywhere, it’s light enough that it doesn’t hold you down but still tastes like you are enjoying a good beer.
 It’s pretty cheap most everywhere you go too.